gokyo renjo la pass trek

 Physical Fitness

-The 12-day Gokyo Lake Renjo La Pass Trek is definitely not a piece of cake and your body is your ultimate tool.
-Without good physical fitness, you cannot make it pass the long walking hours of 7-8 hours each day, covering a long distance.
+The Everest Gokyo Renjo La Pass Trekking is definitely not a piece of cake, and your body is your ultimate tool.
+Without good physical fitness, you cannot make it through the long walking hours of 7-8 hours each day, covering a long distance.
 Here are some training tips you can follow:

 • You should begin your physical preparation for the Trek two to three months before your scheduled departure.